Build System

 For this we need a store, which we represent as a list of pairs of keys and values.

 The memo handler function tries to look up the needed key in the store.
 If the key is found it returns the associated value.
-Otherwise it itself uses Need, stores the result, and returns the value.
+Otherwise it itself uses need, stores the result, and returns the value.

-def memo[R] { prog: => R / { Need } }: R / { Need } = {
+def memo[R] { prog: => R / { need } }: R / { need } = {

 var store: Store = Nil();